-Angular has a big community that has been growing since the initial release of angularJS.
+Angular has a massive community support that has been growing since the initial release of Angular.
 It has around 500K downloads weekly and more than 70K stars on GitHub.

 The immense popularity of Angular also means that you get various solutions from different users.
 You can also get assistance from experienced developers without going through the cumbersome process of tech support.